dart-archive/www.dartlang.org/src/site/tools/pub/assets-and-transformers.markdown

 transformer, as well as the package that contains the transformer, in your package's `pubspec.yaml` file.
-In the following pubspec, the highlighted lines specify that this package requires the polymer transformer, which is in the polymer package (along with the rest of Polymer.dart):
+In the following pubspec, the highlighted lines specify that this package requires the polymer transformer, which is in the polymer package (along with the rest of polymer.dart):

 {% prettify yaml %}
 name: myapp